This half-term our theme is:

 Independence and Interdependence

-During the course of this theme the children will make choices and learn about paying attention and concentrating.
+During the course of this theme the children will be given the opportunity to make choices and to develop the skill of concentration.

 Watch this page for more details as the theme progresses.

 We welcome any support or suggestions which you may have and you can share these with the staff or send them to the Nursery email address on:

 We began our new theme with a bunch of flowers being delivered to the class.

 • Who they were from and why

 • The parts of the flowers — petal, leaf, stem

 The children then enjoyed having a go at drawing the flowers.
 Take a look at their super observational drawings below!

 Plants and Flowers - Stories of the Week